 While Louis Kahn was designing the National Assembly Building in Bangladesh in 1962, he was approached by an admiring Indian architect, Balkrishna Doshi, to design the 60-acre campus for the Indian Institute of Management in Ahmedabad, India.
-Much like his project in Bangladesh, he was faced with a culture enamored in tradition and an arid desert climate.
+Much like his Bangladesh project, he was faced with a culture enamored in tradition and an arid desert climate.

-For Kahn, the design of the institute was more than just efficient spatial planning of the classrooms; he began to question the design of the educational infrastructure where the classroom was just the first phase of learning for the students.
+For Kahn, the institute’s design was more than just efficient spatial planning of the classrooms; he began to question the design of the educational infrastructure where the classroom was just the first phase of learning for the students.

 In 1961, a visionary group of industrialists collaborated with the Harvard Business School to create a new school focused on advancing specific professions to promote India’s industry.
-Their main focus was to create a new school of thought that incorporated a more western-style of teaching that allowed students to participate in class discussions and debates in comparison to the traditional style where students sat in lectures throughout the day.
+Their main focus was to create a new school of thought that incorporated more Western-style teaching that allowed students to participate in class discussions and debates compared to the traditional style where students sat in lectures throughout the day.

-It was Balkrishna Doshi that believed Louis Kahn would be able to envision a new, modern school for India’s best and brightest.
-Kahn’s interests and even critical views at the methods of the educational system influenced his design to no longer singularly focus on the classroom as the center of academic thought.
-The classroom was just the formal setting for learning; the hallways and Kahn’s Plaza became new centers for education.
+Balkrishna Doshi believed Louis Kahn would envision a new, modern school for India’s best and brightest.
+Kahn’s interests and even critical views on the educational system’s methods influenced his design to no longer singularly focus on the classroom as the center of academic thought.
+The classroom was just the formal setting for learning; the hallways and Kahn’s Plaza became new education centers.